 Select items to indicate features found along the trail.

 Goldfields & Mining

-Browns Forest loop trail is a 1.3km, grade 3 Circuit hike located in the Dalrymple-Hay Nature Reserve, NSW.
+Browns Forest loop trail is a 1.3km, grade 3 circuit hike, located in the Dalrymple-Hay Nature Reserve, New South Wales.
 The hike should take approximately 45mins to complete.

 If you’ve ever wondered what Sydney looked like before the city took over, then head to Browns Forest loop trail, in the North Sydney suburb of St Ives.
 Immerse yourself in unspoilt bushland within Dalrymple-Hay Nature Reserve by taking advantage of its short and easy walking track.
 Just 30 minutes north of the CBD, it’s ideal for birdwatching enthusiasts, nature-lovers and botanists, and is a great walk for kids.